Kitwana Jones

-Kitwana Shaloyd Jones (born July 7, 1981) is a former Canadian football defensive end.
+Kitwana Shaloyd Jones (born July 7, 1981) is an American former professional football defensive end who played in the Canadian Football League (CFL).
 He was signed by the Saskatchewan Roughriders as an undrafted free agent in 2005.
-Jones has also played professionally for the Edmonton Eskimos and Montreal Alouettes.
+Jones also played professionally for the Edmonton Eskimos and Montreal Alouettes.
 He played college football at the University of North Carolina and Hampton University.

 Playing career

 College football

 Jones started his college football career at the University of North Carolina (UNC), where he saw playing time as a true freshman in 2000.
 He played mainly on special teams at North Carolina.
 He also spent time practicing as a fullback.
 Jones left the UNC football program for disciplinary reasons and then joined Hampton University for his final two seasons of college football.
 While at Hampton, Jones started 19 games, including 11 in his senior season.
 After his 2003 season, Jones was named All-Conference (Mid-Eastern Athletic Conference) and Division I-AA All-America.